jwatowatson/RecurrentVivax/README.md

 ## Overview of software

-This repository has all the necessary code and data to reproduce results from **Estimating the probable cause of recurrence in Plasmodium vivax malaria: relapse, reinfection or recrudescence?** Taylor *et al*, 2018.
+This repository has all the necessary code and data to reproduce results from **Estimating the probable cause of recurrence in Plasmodium vivax malaria: relapse, reinfection or recrudescence?** Taylor, Watson, *et al*, 2018.

 The full paper (preprint for the moment) can be found at: https://www.biorxiv.org/content/early/2018/12/25/505594

+The data analysis is broken down into a series of R scripts and RMarkdown files, organised as follows:

-* *Genetic_Model* has the model code implementing our identity by descent approach to the estimation of relapse, recrudescence and reinfection in *P. vivax* recurrences, based on highly polymorphic microsatellite data.
+* *Genetic_Model* has the model code implementing our identity-by-descent based approach to the estimation of relapse, recrudescence and reinfection in *P. vivax* recurrences, based on highly polymorphic microsatellite data.
+The main wrapper function which computes recurrence state probabilities is *post_prob_CLI* in *post_prob_CLI.R*.
+There is also a useful plotting function for polyallelic data (*PlottingFunction.R*).

 * *Timing_Model* has the model code (in *stan*) implementing our time-to-event approach to the estimation of relapse, recrudescence and reinfection in *P. vivax* recurrences, based on follow-up data post clinic level symptomatic *P. vivax* episodes.
-The RMarkdown script *TimingModelStan.Rmd* fits the models to pooled data from two large studies on the Thailand-Myanmar border (total *n=1299* individuals, over 1000 patient years of follow-up).
+The RMarkdown script *TimingModelStan.Rmd* fits the stan models to pooled data from two large studies on the Thailand-Myanmar border (total *n=1299* individuals, over 1000 patient years of follow-up).

-* *Pooled_Final_Analysis* provides an RMarkdown script *Pooled_Analysis.Rmd* which combines the genetic model fits and then timing model fits on the same data from the two large studies on the Thailand-Myanmar border (total *n=1299* individuals).
+* *Pooled_Final_Analysis* provides an RMarkdown script *Pooled_Analysis.Rmd* which combines the genetic model fits and the timing model fits on the same data from the two large studies on the Thailand-Myanmar border (total *n=1299* individuals).
 In particular it implements the following:
     1. Full Bayesian analysis of all recurrences, and where available, estimates using the genetic data are based on prior probabilities from the time-to-event model
     2. Estimation of false-positive rate using genetic data alone by comparing isolates from different individuals
     3. Estimation of failure rate after supervised high-dose primaquine in the epidemiological context of the Thai-Myanmar border
     4. Prediction of primaquine failure from carboxy-primaquine (inactive, slowly eliminated metabolite) trough concentrations

+* *Simulation_Study* provides two separate model validation, simulation-based studies for the genetic and time-to-event models, respectively.
-* *Simulation_Study* estimates the number of microsatellites needed to reliably calculate recurrence probabilities in paired infections under certain assumptions of complexity of infection.
-This is in the RMarkdown script *SimulationStudy.Rmd*.
+    1. *SimulationStudy_Genetic_Model.Rmd* estimates the number of microsatellites needed to reliably calculate recurrence probabilities in paired infections under certain assumptions of complexity of infection.
+    2. *SimulationStudy_Timing_Model.Rmd* simulates data under the assumptions of the two time-to-event model and then fits the models to these data (well-specified problems).
+It also simulates and fits model 2 to data whereby reinfections are seasonal (mis-specified).
+It performs posterior model checks: simulates data from the posterior distribution and compares against observed, both visually and with summary statistics.

 All data are stored in *RData* and a microsatellite data plotting tool is given in *Genetic_Model/PlottingFunction.R*.

 Enjoy reading through the model code and model implementation!
 If you see any bugs or have any questions, the authors can be contacted at jwatowatson@gmail.com and aimee.r.taylor.85@gmail.com.
 For general questions regarding R, please visit https://www.r-project.org/ and various resources online.
-In you are unfamiliar with, access to someone with a working knowledge of R will be helpful.
+In you are unfamiliar with R, then access to someone with a working knowledge of R will be helpful.

 ## Installation